yesco/imacs/README.md

       imacs - possibly the worlds smallest emacs clone!
       (imacs said in Swedish sounds like [eeemacs]) (c) 2015 Jonas S Karlsson
+      It's an one file embeddable device emacs in about 200+ lines c code.

       Usage: ./imacs file.txt